[object Object]

 POSTED ON AUGUST 27, 2024

 The good news?
-Python’s clean syntax and approachable design make it surprisingly easy to learn, even for those without coding experience.
+Python’s clean syntax and approachable design make it easy to learn, even without coding experience.

 What is Python?